mobius-looper/mobius3/web/circularlabs/content/downloads.md

 I am aware that the icon displayed on the Mac is garbled when you run the standalone application.

+## Build 17
+- Fix intermittent crash on plugin loading when the number of input ports is more than 2

 ## Build 16
 - Support for multiple instances of the plugin, should fix mysterious host crashes
 - Restore track groups and add selective function replication